How to Make Cafe Bustelo: Easy Guides for Drip Coffee and More

 A woman about to pour coffee from a drip coffee maker

-The method of making Cafe Bustelo in a drip coffee maker is super simple, and it will have your lips to your cup in no time.
+Brewing Cafe Bustelo in a drip coffee maker is easy and quick, getting delicious coffee to your lips in moments!

 Step 1.
-Add your water to the coffee maker’s reservoir.
-Use your coffee carafe to measure this out.
-If you’re going to use a measuring cup, remember that each coffee cup is six ounces, not eight.
+Pour water into the coffee maker’s tank.
+Measure it with the coffee pot.
+If using a measuring cup, note that a coffee cup equals six ounces, not the usual eight.

 How to Make Café Bustelo in a French Press